 - Taking breaks during long sessions

 - Changing the time of day that you use light therapy

 - You have a condition that makes your skin sensitive to light.

-- You take medications that increase your sensitivity to light, including antibiotics, anti-inflammatories, or St. John’s Wort.
+- You take medications that increase your sensitive to light, including antibiotics, anti-inflammatories, or St. John’s Wort.

 - Your eyes are vulnerable to light damage.

 UV light falls into two categories, ultraviolet A (UVA) and ultraviolet B (UVB).